gbechtold/Wordpress-CLI-Performance-Analysis/README.md

 - Lists currently activated plugins for each test
 - Allows graceful stopping of the process with preliminary output
 - Supports full restart and resume functionality
+- Displays progress status and estimated remaining time
+- Provides AI-powered analysis and recommendations for plugin optimization

 ## Prerequisites